intel/intel-extension-for-pytorch/README.md

 Multi-target AOT compilation to support both ATS-P and PVC is not allowed currently.

 ### oneDNN specific layouts:
-All models listed in above "Verified Models" can run with IPEX_ONEDNN_LAYOUT=1 on ATS-P L0 backend.
+All models listed in above "Verified Models" can run with IPEX_LAYOUT_OPT=1.
 However, not all supported models can gain performance improvement through this feature.

 ### Fusion pattern support:
 All fusions patterns are only available in PyTorch JIT mode.